Job Openings

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-• Must be able to bend, move and lift up to 40lbs.
+• Must be able to bend, move, and lift up to 40lbs

-• Frequent bending and stooping.
+• Frequent bending and stooping

 Preferred Qualifications

-• Experience with food preparation, cooking service and preparation.
+• Experience with food preparation and cooking.

-• Good customer service and organizational skills.
+• Exceptional customer service and organizational skills.

-• Some experience handling cash preferred.
+• Some experience handling cash and performing sales transactions preferred

 • Ability to multitask and work under pressure.